rydmike/flex_seed_scheme/README.md

 ### Variants

-If you want to use the `ColorScheme` variants that Flutter SDK provides via `ColorScheme.fromSeed` then use `SeedColorScheme.fromSeeds` with the `variant` property of enum type `FlexSchemeVariant`.
+If you want to use the same scheme seed generation variants `DynamicSchemeVariant`, that Flutter SDK introduced to `ColorScheme.fromSeed` version 3.22.2 and later, then use `SeedColorScheme.fromSeeds` with the `variant` property of enum type `FlexSchemeVariant`.

 If the variant `FlexSchemeVariant` style is one that is also provided by Flutter SDK, it has `FlexSchemeVariant` property `isFlutterScheme` set to true.
-In that case, all other key colors except `primaryKey` are ignored.
-This is because the Flutter SDK `ColorScheme` variant system only supports one seed color.

 The `FlexSchemeVariant` also include the predefined `FlexTone` based variants.
-You can use the `variant` option as a way to select `ColorScheme` seed generation variant that is based on both the in Flutter 3.22.2 new Flutter SDK options and the FlexSeedScheme predefined FlexTones `tones` based seed generation options.
+You can use the `variant` option as a way to select `ColorScheme` seed generation variant that is based on both the in Flutter 3.22.2 new SDK `dynamicSchemeVariant` and the FlexSeedScheme predefined FlexTones `tones` based seed generation options.

+Starting with FlexSeedSeed scheme version 3.0.0, when using `SeedColorScheme.fromSeeds` with a `variant` that is based on MCU and Flutter SDK `DynamicSchemeVariant`, you can use all the same seed key as with `FlexTones` based schemes using the `tones` property.
+You are no longer limited to using only your primary or main brand color as seed color, even when using the Flutter SDK `DynamicSchemeVariant` based variants.
+In previous versions of FlexSeedScheme, you could only use a single seed color with the `dynamicSchemeVariant` based variants.
+FSS uses a custom fork of MCU to enable this feature.

 ```dart
     // Make a light ColorScheme from a seeds using variant style fidelity.